 It's now been two weeks since all students returned to (relatively) normal classes and routines.
-So, what was like?
+So, what was learning at home like?

 Firstly, it presented a unique, time-sensitive challenge to teachers and support staff.
 They had to prepare for a whole new way of teaching and learning in a matter of weeks.
 Added to that, no one knew how long we might need online learning.
 Do we prepare for a 2-3 weeks, or a whole term?
 Longer?

 While we have made great strides in integrating technology appropriately in the classroom, teaching and learning exclusively online was a steep learning curve.
 We’ve come out the other side with an expanded toolkit, refined skills, and a greater appreciation for our families.

 Rehoboth@Home was also an opportunity for parents to take an inside look at what teaching and learning is about at Rehoboth.
 Maintaining academic rigour, a comprehensive (but varied) program, and delivering it from a Christian worldview was the goal, and teachers rose to this challenge admirably.
 One parent had this to say: ‘Well done to the Rehoboth teaching and support staff for rising to the challenge and pulling this off.
 I know firsthand the endless hours throughout the entire “holiday” period that, at least one, but I assume many more, have put in.
 I’m proud to send my children to Rehoboth Christian College’ – Matthew Witcombe

 One parent was even inspired to put their thoughts into verse:

 Just wait kids!!
 There’s only one of me!

 Devotions, Maths and English,

 You think you’re done?
 Let’s read the list

 No YouTube, music – you wish!